Anastasiia Bachynska: 2022

 In February Russia invaded Ukraine.
 During the ongoing war Bachynska and her family fled their home country for Beaucaire, France, where Bachynska had been a member of their club, Gym Flip, and competed with them in France's Top 12 competitions.

-On August 15 Bachynska announced her retirement from the sport.
+On 15 August Bachynska announced her retirement from the sport.

+Since 2022

+She is currently a fitness coach in her native town Ternopil.
+In November 2025, she took part at the Ukrainian Bodybuilding Championships.